rajivsam/descriptive_analytics/README.md

 See the typical workflow for data preparation and analysis here: https://github.com/rajivsam/descriptive_analytics/blob/main/concept_discussion/operational_data_prep.md.
 For details on converting relational data to graphs, consult the relation-to-graph mapping document: https://github.com/rajivsam/descriptive_analytics/blob/main/examples/graph_from_relations/rel-to-graph-concepts.pdf
 ## What kind of use cases does this repository cover?
 This repository covers operational or analytical datasets that are relational.
 In particular, _Large Language Models_ are not part of any solution here.
 Solutions developed here utilize machine learning methods that have served the _knowledge discovery in databases_ for a long time.
-## Examples
 The following are common use cases for descriptive analytics:
 1. Traffic and Engagement Analysis: Analyzing website traffic data to understand user behavior, popular pages, and engagement metrics.
 2. Sales and Revenue Analysis: Summarizing sales data to identify top-selling products, seasonal trends, and revenue patterns.
 3. Customer Segmentation: Grouping customers based on purchasing behavior, demographics, or engagement levels.